flatironinstitute/ccn-software-sfn-2025/docs/source/full/day1/phase_precession.md

 A [continuous wavelet transform](https://en.wikipedia.org/wiki/Continuous_wavelet_transform) decomposes a signal into a set of [wavelets](https://en.wikipedia.org/wiki/Wavelet), in this case [Morlet wavelets](https://en.wikipedia.org/wiki/Morlet_wavelet), that span both frequency and time.
 You can think of the wavelet transform as a cross-correlation between the signal and each wavelet, giving the similarity between the signal and various frequency components at each time point of the signal.
 Similar to a Fourier transform, this gives us an estimate of what frequencies are dominating a signal.
 Unlike the Fourier tranform, however, the wavelet transform gives us this estimate as a function of time.

 We must define the frequency set that we'd like to use for our decomposition.
-We can do this with the numpy function `np.geomspace`, which returns numbers evenly spaced on a log scale.
+We can do this with the numpy function [`np.geomspace`](numpy.geomspace), which returns numbers evenly spaced on a log scale.
 We pass the lower frequency, the upper frequency, and number of samples as positional arguments.

 </div>

-#### 3. Define 100 log-spaced samples between 5 and 200 Hz using `np.geomspace`
+#### 6. Define 100 log-spaced samples between 5 and 200 Hz using [`np.geomspace`](numpy.geomspace)

 <div class="render-user">
 ```{code-cell} ipython3